 - Memory testing

-- Receiving a neurological examination by a dementia expert
+- Receiving a neurological examination by an ADRC clinician

-If you have memory concerns, a research staff person will talk to you about obtaining a Durable Power of Attorney (DPOA) in order to participate.
-You will come to the appointment with a person who knows you well (your research study companion).
+If you have memory concerns, please bring a copy of your Durable Power of Attorney (DPOA) for our records.
+If you do not already have a DPOA, a research staff person will talk to you about obtaining one so you may participate.
+You may come to the appointment with a person who knows you well (your research study companion).
 This person will be interviewed by an ADRC clinician during your appointment.
+If a person other than your research study companion accompanies you, your study companion will be interviewed at a later time by telephone.

-If you do not have memory concerns, you may come alone to the appointment or bring a person who knows you well to the appointment (your research study companion).
-If you bring someone with you to the appointment, this person will be interviewed by an ADRC clinician during your appointment.
-If you come alone to the appointment, we will conduct a companion interview over the telephone at a later date).
+If you do not have memory concerns, you may come alone to the appointment or bring a person who knows you well, who will act as your research study companion.
+If you bring someone with you to the appointment, this person may interviewed by an ADRC clinician during your appointment.
+If you come alone to the appointment, we will conduct a companion interview over the telephone at a later date.